tareknatsheh/foods-finder/README.md

-A demo Restaurants-app using the following:
+A demo CRUD Restaurants app using the following:

 **Backend**
 - Node js with typescript